Colin Mochrie: 2010–present

 In 2010, Mochrie acted in the Canadian television sitcom She's the Mayor, which debuted in 2011.
 On July 19, 2010, Mochrie starred as the divorce lawyer working on the case of Spinner and Emma in Degrassi Takes Manhattan.

 In 2011, Mochrie appeared as a regular cast member on Drew Carey's Improv-A-Ganza on GSN.
 In 2012, Mochrie starred in the ABC improv comedy series Trust Us with Your Life.

 Mochrie returned for the CW network's revival of Whose Line Is It Anyway? in the summer of 2013.
 He had a recurring role in the short-lived television comedy series Working the Engels.

 In 2017 Mochrie made a cameo appearance complete with his trademark dry humour, as Ralph Fellows a hotel detective in an episode of the Canadian detective TV series Murdoch Mysteries.

 In 2020 he hosted Mass Hysterical: A Comedic Cantata, a webcast collaboration between Second City alumni and the Toronto Symphony Orchestra which presented a comedic history of the use of classical and liturgical music in the church, for which he received a Canadian Screen Award nomination for Best Lead Performance in a Web Program or Series at the 10th Canadian Screen Awards in 2022.

 He has appeared on the revival of sketch comedy series The Kids in the Hall, which was released on Amazon Prime Video on May 13, 2022.
+Mochrie co-created Hyprov, a comedy show that is a fusion of stage hypnosis and improvisation alongside hypnotist Asad Mecci and often co-stars as the improvisational comedian.